GregSommerville/Evolutionary.Net/Readme.md

 For all of the tables, the values along the top (the column headers) are the dealer's upcard.
 The cells in the tables contain "H" when you should Hit, "D" when you should Double-Down (only valid when holding two cards), "S" when you should Stand, and "P" when you should split (only valid when holding a pair).

+To be honest, using Genetic Programming isn't really the best approach to find a good Blackjack strategy.
+Because the problem is a combinatorial one, a genetic algorithmis really a much better fit.

+Please see my repo [Blackjack Solution Finder Genetic Algorithm](https://github.com/GregSommerville/machine-learning-blackjack-solution) for a better approach (and better results).

+### **Prediction Regression**
+Regression is a common activity in machine learning.
+It's essentially finding or creating a formula that takes in a number of variables and returns a result.
+By training on existing data that have known results, the result is a formula that can be used with data when the result is desired.
+It's very useful for predictions.

+The GP example here (a console app) loads in a set of sample data, uses 75% of it for training, and then once a final solution has been found, the remaining 25% for validation and testing.

+Results are written to two files: per-gen-stats.csv and test-results.csv.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.